Emma377-mas/onlinesales-project/README.md

 ### Data cleaning and preparaion
 In the initial data preparation phase ,we performed the following task
 1. Data loading and inspection
 2. Data cleaning and formating
+### Explaratory data analysis
+Explaratory data analysis involved exploring the sales data to answer key questions such as
+- What is the overall seasonal sales trends
+- What is the top selling product category
+- What is the impact of methods of payment on sales revenue